 Let’s select inbound marketing as our strategy to achieve your outcome goal of $10,000 per month or 3 new clients per quarter.
 Your projects may be:

-- Create a new lead magnet that will add 200 new subscribers to my in-house email list and generate 15 qualified, inbound leads per month.
+- Create a new lead magnet that will add 200 new subscribers to my in-house email list.
+Of those 200 new subscribers, generate 15 qualified, inbound leads per month.

-- Create and promote one new piece of content per week so that it drives more traffic to our website, leading to 100 new subscribers and 15 qualified inbound leads.
+- Create and promote one new piece of content per week so that it drives more traffic to our website.
+This content should lead to 100 new subscribers and 15 qualified inbound leads.

-- Develop and promote one webinar per quarter that results in 50 warm leads and generates $5000 in revenue from our signature service.
+- Develop and promote one webinar per quarter that results in 50 warm leads that generate $5000 in revenue from our signature service.

 Note that both your marketing outcome goals and projects are measurable and have a time based component.
 Achieving these goals now becomes an exercise in defining the detailed tasks and resources needed to bring about your desired results.